Groupy

 Installation

-- Using Package Control, install “Groupy”
+Using Package Control, install “Groupy” or clone this repo in your packages folder.

 Commands